 Spread the adhesive evenly over the plug and inside the socket.
 Working time is about 15 minutes at room temperature.

-Install the plug & use a #10 wood screw to secure the plug in position.
+Install the plug and use a #10 wood screw to secure the plug into position.
 Wipe up excess adhesive with a gloved finger or spreader.

 Using two 5/16" x 2" bolts as a guide for the bearing plate, drill the first 3/16" rivet hole into the hood.
 Note: The plates are identical.